trlsmax/imgui-vtk/README.md

 # VTK Widget for DearImGUI

-* An effort to incorporate VTK's dataset visualization capabilities with versatility of DearImGUI.
+* An effort to incorporate VTK's dataset visualization capabilities with versatility of DearImGUI
 * Renders VTK content into a viewport within an ImGui Window
-* Look in `main.cpp` for details on example usage.
+* Look in `main.cpp` for details on example usage

 ## Changes vs. [trlsmax/imgui-vtk](https://github.com/trlsmax/imgui-vtk)
-- `imgui_impl_vtk` files are now deprecated in favor of using VtkViewer objects.
+- `imgui_impl_vtk` files are now deprecated in favor of using VtkViewer objects
 - Uses VTK OpenGLRenderWindow's framebuffer directly
 - Fixes/upgrades IO behavior
 - Uses ImGui's `docking` branch